dr-zool/matlab/README.md

 2.1	Mathematical functions

 MATLAB offers many predeflned mathematical functions for technical computing which contains a large set of mathematical functions.
 Typing help elfun and help specfun calls up full lists of elementary and special functions respectively.
 There is a long list of mathematical functions that are built into MATLAB.
 These functions are called built-ins.
 Many standard mathematical functions, such as sin(x), cos(x), tan(x), ex, ln(x), are evaluated by the functions sin, cos, tan, exp, and log respectively in
 MATLAB.
-Table below lists some commonly used functions, where variables x and y can be numbers, vectors, or matrices.

-Elementary functions
-cos(x)	Cosine	abs(x)	Absolute value
-sin(x)	Sine	sign(x)	Signum function
-tan(x)	Tangent	max(x)	Maximum value
-acos(x)	Arc cosine	min(x)	Minimum value
-asin(x)	Arc sine	ceil(x)	Round towards +1
-atan(x)	Arc tangent	floor(x)	Round towards ¡1
-exp(x)	Exponential	round(x)	Round to nearest integer sqrt(x)	Square root	rem(x)	Remainder after division log(x)	Natural logarithm	angle(x)	Phase angle log10(x)	Common logarithm	conj(x)	Complex conjugate

-In addition to the elementary functions, MATLAB includes a number of predeflned constant values.
+MATLAB includes a number of predeflned constant values.
 A list of the most common values is given below.

 Pre-defined constant values
 pi	: The … number, … = 3:14159